serkant/serkant.github.io/_publications/2020-10-05-paper-title-number-2.md

 ---
-title: "Truth or Dare?
-Detecting Systematic Manipulation of COVID-19 Statistics"
+title: "Out of Sight, Out of Mind?
+Electoral Responses to Proximity of Healthcare"
 collection: publications
 permalink: /research/paper2
 excerpt: '(with [Aslı Cansunar](https://www.aslicansunar.com) and [Gözde Çörekçioğlu](https://www.gozdecorekcioglu.com)), *R&R at the Journal of Politics*